opennode/waldur-core/CONTRIBUTING.md

 - the code is following pep8 code conventions;

 ## License
-By contributing your code, you agree to license your contribution under the [Apache v2 license](LICENSE.md).
+By contributing your code, you agree to license your contribution under the [MIT license](LICENSE.md).